 •Prepares and executes detailed event planning timelines and task lists to effectively track progress of the event.

 •Provides effective marketing and communications strategies to promote events to targeted audiences.
-Oversees the design and drafting of website content, emails, physical invitations and other collateral.
+Oversees the design and drafting of website content, emails, physical invitations and other communications.
 Develops guest lists and lists of local contacts to publicize events; engages local media as necessary.
 May partner with Communications on event reporting as needed.

 •Utilizes expertise in technology (online communications, social media, software applications, etc.) to advance planning and programming needs.

-•Administers facilities and space logistics and manages equipment needs.
+•Administers facilities, space logistics and manages equipment needs for events.

 Education/Training: •Bachelor’s degree in related area and/or equivalent experience/training